International Harvester: Attachments: blades, buckets, rippers and compaction equipment

 company called Bucyrus-Erie.
-Amongst a variety of attachment solutions Bucyrus-Erie made a range of cable and hydraulically operated blades which fitted International-Harvester track type tractors.
+Among a variety of attachment solutions, Bucyrus-Erie made a range of cable and hydraulically operated blades that fit International-Harvester track type tractors.

 IH purchased the blades range from Bucyrus-Erie in the 1950s and absorbed these into its machinery division.

 IH also purchased attachments for the tractor range from Isaacson, including logging arches and dozer blades.
 Carrying on with its expansion IH purchased Isaacson's attachments division in 1952.

 Electrall

 The Electrall system was introduced in 1954; it was a short-lived attempt to market electrically operated farm equipment and accessories.
 The system, co-developed with General Electric, consisted of a 208 V three-phase alternating-current generator connected with electric cables to the device to be powered.
 The generator could even power a household.
 A 10 kW Electrall generator was an option on the Farmall 400 tractor, and a 12.5 kW PTO-driven version was made.
 The possible applications of Electrall power were many, but few made it to market.
 IH marketing materials showed a haybaler being Electrall powered.
 One of the more novel applications of the Electrall was a device to electrocute insects in the field at night (basically like a modern-day bug zapper, but on a larger scale).